XiangpengHao/congee/README.md

 ### TODO:

 - ~~Streamline the scan operation to improve space locality.~~
-- Refactor with more ergonomic Rust implementation
+- ~~Refactor with more ergonomic Rust implementation~~ Rewrite with less raw pointers
 - ~~Implement delete~~
 - Align the API with the `std::collections::BTreeMap`'s.